 But Adelaide also has some iconic foods that every visitor should try starting with Australia’s favourite chocolate.

 Haighs is a South Australian institution.
 Since 1915, this fourth-generation family-owned business has been serving delicious chocolate treats to Aussies.
 While you will find their stores across the country, there are two local stores in the city centre worth noting.
-The larger is the shop at the top of Rundall Mall in the beautiful Beehive building; this was the first store opened.
+The larger is shop at the top of Rundall Mall in the beautiful Beehive building; was the first store opened.

 The other is in the historic Adelaide Arcade.
 You can also find them in the Adelaide Central Market.
 Pop in and grab a famous chocolate frog or chocolate fish.

 Their other foodie claim to fame is the invention of the Aussie pie floater; a meat pie served with thick pea soup.
 Two companies battle it out for the title of the best meat pie in Adelaide, Vilis and Balfours.
 We tried both, and it was a tie for us.
 I liked the Vilis better and Charles the Balfour, mind you, it did take him at least three to decide!